ToniWonKanobi/theoveranalyzed.net/posts/2015/3/16/apple-plans-tv-service-with-around-25-channels-after-falling-out-with-comcast.md

 > 2015 could be the year that Apple starts to get a grip on the tangled TV industry

-Like [I said][theoveranalyzed], HBO Now is only the beginning.
+Like [I said][1], HBO Now is only the beginning.

-[theoveranalyzed]: /2015/3/9/the-record-industry-reportedly-wont-let-apple-price-its-streaming-service-below-10 "My post on Apple's pricing for its streaming service"
+[1]: /2015/3/9/the-record-industry-reportedly-wont-let-apple-price-its-streaming-service-below-10 "My post on Apple's pricing for its streaming service"